SDR4space/Examples/RX/DDC_whisper/README.md

 - After the baseline step (define noise floor by taking 20 measurements), send a short transmission by pressing the PTT.
 Check if you get recording files in /tmp.
 - If OK, go away from few meters to avoid saturation, press PTT then speak clearly.
 The best is to start with a short message containing numbers or letters in international code.
 Then continue with a short sentence.
 - Wait few seconds to get the result on screen.
 Decoding take some time !

+## TODO

+- [ ] publish decoded text to MQTT and then use your MQTT to Kibana to generate a word cloud